jina-ai/docs/chapters/sparse.rst

 -  Make sure you have basic understanding on sparse matrices.
 -  We assume you have some experience with `sparse module in scipy <https://docs.scipy.org/doc/scipy/reference/sparse.html>`_, or you have used `TensorFlow Sparse Tensor <https://www.tensorflow.org/api_docs/python/tf/sparse/SparseTensor>`_ / `PyTorch Sparse COO Tensor <https://pytorch.org/docs/stable/sparse.html#sparse-coo-tensors>`_.

-And have Jina installed on your machine:
+And have installed Jina with Hub compounds on your machine:

 .. highlight:: shell
 .. code-block:: shell